Table of Contents

 NOTE: All checks drawn on foreign banks may require as long as three weeks for processing before money will be released.
 Please plan accordingly.

 Tuition and fee payments are due before classes start.
-Payment information by semester can be found at the TTUHSC Office of the Bursar website.
+Payment information by semester can be found at through TTUHSC Student Business Services:

 The Texas Tech Intensive English program was closed in June, 2011.